apache/camel/MIGRATION.md

 ### JMX

-If you run Camel standalone with just `camel-core` as dependency, and you want JMX enabled out of the box, then you need to add `camel-management-impl` as dependency.
+If you run Camel standalone with just `camel-core` as a dependency, and you want JMX enabled out of the box, then you need to add `camel-management-impl` as a dependency.

 For using `ManagedCamelContext` you now need to get this an extension from `CamelContext` as follows: